Here’s a look at the origins, treatments and global response to HIV and AIDS.

 HIV/AIDS is spread through sexual contact with an infected person, sharing needles with an infected person, through transfusions of infected blood or through an infected mother.

 - AIDS, in which the amount of CD4 cells fall below 200 cells per cubic millimeter of blood (as opposed to the normal level of 500-1,500).

 HIV-1 and HIV-2 can both cause AIDS.
 HIV-1 is the most common human immunodeficiency virus; HIV-2 is found mostly in western Africa.

-Statistics: 35.3 million - Number of people living with AIDS/HIV worldwide in 2012.
+37.9 million - Number of people living with HIV/AIDS worldwide in 2018.

-2.3 million - New infections worldwide in 2012.
+1.7 million - New infections worldwide in 2018.

-1.6 million - AIDS-related deaths worldwide in 2012.
+770,000 - Approximate number of AIDS-related deaths worldwide in 2018.

-1983 - French and American researchers determine that the HIV virus is caused by AIDS.
+1983 - French and American researchers determine that AIDS is caused by HIV.

 1985 - Blood tests to detect HIV are developed.

 December 1, 1988 - First World AIDS Day.